la-serene/English-German-Translation-System/README.md

 ```

 # Usage
-After replacing the `____` with the source English sentence and running the command, the translation should be printed
+Pass the desired model name (look at weights.jsonl for further information) to the CLI before entering the source
-in console.
+English sentence.
 ```
 python predict.py ____
 ```